Sherry Waddingham MBA, PCC

 The Judy Project for Executive Women, University of Toronto

-Client Reflections
+Client Reflection

 “When I began working with Sherry, I was facing a very difficult situation in my leadership role and had started to question my value as a contributor.